-Paragraph 137 of the judgment gives the answer in a nutshell: "The Court notes first of all that States face immense difficulties in modern times in protecting their communities from terrorist violence ...
+Paragraph 137 of the judgment gives the answer in a nutshell: "the Court notes first of all that States face immense difficulties in modern times in protecting their communities from terrorist violence.
 It cannot therefore underestimate the scale of the danger of terrorism today and the threat it presents to the community.
 That must not, however, call into question the absolute nature of Article 3."

-I would not be surprised if some readers of the judgment - at first sight - find it difficult to understand that the Court by emphasising the absolute nature of Article 3 seems to afford more protection to the non-national applicant who has been found guilty of terrorist-related crimes than to the protection of the community as a whole from terrorist violence.
-Their reasoning may be assumed to run as follows: it is one thing not to expel non-nationals - including people who have sought political asylum - where substantial grounds have been shown for believing that the person in question, if expelled, would face a real risk of being subjected to treatment contrary to Article 3 in the receiving country (see for instance the judgment of 11 January 2007 in Salah Sheekh v. the Netherlands, no. 1948/04) or even not to expel non-nationals who fall in the category of Article 1F of the Convention on the Status of Refugees of 28 July 1951 (decision of 15 September 2005 in Bonger v. the Netherlands, no. 10154/04) as long as these people pose no potential danger to the lives of the citizens of the State, but it makes a difference to be told that a non-national who has posed (and maybe still poses) a possible terrorist threat to the citizens cannot be expelled.
+I would not be surprised if some readers of the judgment- at first sight - find it difficult to understand that the Court by emphasising the absolute nature of Article 3 seems to afford more protection to the non-national applicant who has been found guilty of terrorist related crimes than to the protection of the community as a whole from terrorist violence.
+Their reasoning may be assumed to run as follows: it is one thing not to expel non-nationals - including people who have sought political asylum - where substantial grounds have been shown for believing that the person in question, if expelled, would face a real risk of being subjected to treatment contrary to Article 3 in the receiving country (see for instance the judgment of 11 January 2007 in the case of Salah Sheek v. the Netherlands) or even not to expel non-nationals who fall in the category of Article 1F of the Convention on the Status of Refugees of 28 July 1951 (decision of 15 September 2005 in the case of Teshome Goraga Bonger v. the Netherlands) as long as these people pose no potential danger for the lives of the citizens of the State, but it makes a difference to be told that a non-national who has posed (and maybe still poses) a possible terrorist threat to the citizens cannot be expelled.

-Indeed, the Convention (and the Protocols thereto) contain legal human rights standards which must be secured to everyone within the jurisdiction of the High Contracting Parties (Article 1).
+Indeed, the Convention (and the protocols thereto) contain legal human rights standards which must be secured to everyone within the jurisdiction of the High Contracting Parties (Article 1).
 Everyone means everyone: not just terrorists and the like.
 The States also have a positive obligation to protect the life of their citizens.
-They should do all that could be reasonably expected of them to avoid a real and immediate risk to life of which they have or ought to have knowledge (Osman v. the United Kingdom, 28 October 1998, §§ 115-16, Reports of Judgments and Decisions 1998-VIII).
-They have, as was laid down in the preamble of the guidelines of the Committee of Ministers of the Council of Europe on human rights and the fight against terrorism (adopted on 11 July 2002), "the imperative duty" to protect their populations against possible terrorist acts.
+They should do all that could be reasonably expected from them to avoid a real and immediate risk to life of which they have or ought to have knowledge (judgment of 28 October 1998 in the Osman v. the United Kingdom case, §§ 115-116).
+They have, as was laid down in the preamble of the Guidelines of the Committee of Ministers of the Council of Europe on human rights and the fight against terrorism (adopted on 11 July 2002), "the imperative duty" to protect their populations against possible terrorist acts.
 I even daresay that the Convention obliges the High Contracting States to ensure as far as possible that citizens can live without fear that their life or goods will be at risk.
-In that respect I recall that "Freedom from Fear" ranks among the Four Freedoms mentioned in Roosevelt's famous speech.
+In that respect I recall that Freedom from Fear ranks among the Four Freedoms mentioned in Roosevelt's famous speech.